GitHub23211/job_dispatcher/README.md

 ## Running the Demo
 Running the demo given during the week 6 workshop involves:
+1. Making sure that ds-client and ds-server are in the "classes" folder.
-1. Unzipping "week06.tar" into the "classes" folder.
+2. Unzipping "week06.tar" into the "classes" folder.
-2. Opening the linux terminal and changing directories to the "classes" folder.
+3. Opening the linux terminal and changing directories to the "classes" folder.
-3. Executing S1Tests-wk6.sh with these arguments:
+4. Executing S1Tests-wk6.sh with these arguments:
     * ./S1Tests-wk6.sh Main.class -n